The Handmaid’s Tale

 Women have been entirely stripped of their freedom and rights in Gilead.
 Fertile women, Handmaids, are forced to reproduce with Commanders of the Republic.
 Terror is a daily reality for Handmaid Offred.
 She defies the regime, refusing to surrender her identity and independence.

-This thought-provoking work, revived after a successful run in 2022, asks questions around State power and the fragility of freedom.
+This thought-provoking work, revived after a successful run in 2022, asks questions around state power and the fragility of freedom.
+Book your tickets now to experience this dystopian opera, The Handmaid’s Tale, live at the London Coliseum in 2024.